 Research: Research includes expenses associated with activities to identify and evaluate new targets and to develop and evaluate new antibodies and cytotoxic agents for our products and in support of our collaborators.
 Such expenses primarily include personnel, fees to in-license certain technology, facilities, and lab supplies.
-Research expenses for the three months ended September 30, 2005 increased \$932,000 to \$3.5 million from \$2.6 million for the three months ended September 30, 2005 increase in salaries and related expense, an increase in fees to in-license certain technologies and an increase in facilities expense.
+Research expenses for the three months ended December 31, 2005 increased \$157,000 to \$3.5 million from \$3.3 million for the three months ended December 31, 2005.
+The increase in research expenses was primarily the result of an increase in salaries and related expense and an increase in facilities expense, partially offset by lower contract service expense.
 The increase in salaries and related expense was the result of an increase in personnel to support the sanofi-aventis collaboration and our own internal projects, along with compensation costs incurred with the adoption of SFAS 123(R) as of July 1, 2005.

 Preclinical and Clinical Testing: Preclinical and clinical testing includes expenses related to preclinical testing of our own and, in certain instances, our collaborators' product candidates, and the cost of our own clinical trials.
 Such expenses include personnel, patient enrollment at our clinical testing sites, consultant fees, contract services, and facility expenses.
-Preclinical and clinical testing expenses for the three months ended September 30, 2005 increased \$551,000 to \$1.7 million compared to \$1.1 million for the three months ended September 30, 2004.
-This increase is primarily due to an increase in salaries and related expense, as well as an increase in facilities expense.
+Preclinical and clinical testing expenses for the three months ended December 31, 2005 increased \$582,000 to \$1.9 million compared to \$1.3 million for the three months ended December 31, 2004.
+This increase is primarily due to an increase in salaries and related expense, facilities expense, and contract service expense.
 The increase in salaries and related expense is the result of an increase in personnel to support our own as well as our collaborators' preclinical and clinical activities, along with compensation costs incurred with the adoption of SFAS 123(R) as of July 1, 2005.
+Contract service expense increased due to expanding clinical trial activity, partially offset by lower costs associated with hu-C242 preclinical studies.

 Process and Product Development: Process and product development expenses include costs for development of clinical and commercial manufacturing processes.
 Such expenses include the costs of personnel, contract services and facility expenses.
-For the three months ended September 30, 2005, total development expenses increased \$33,000 to \$1.4 million compared to \$1.3 million for the three months ended September 30, 2004.
-Salaries and related expenses increased due to an increase in personnel, along with compensation costs incurred related to option grants accounted for under SFAS 123R.
-This increase was partially offset by a decrease in contract service expenses, primarily due to a decrease in ansamitocin P3 development expense incurred during the three months ended September 30, 2005, as compared to the same period in the prior year.
+For the three months ended December 31, 2005, total development expenses increased \$186,000 to \$1.2 million compared to \$1.0 million for the three months ended December 31, 2004.
+Salaries and related expenses increased due to an increase in personnel, along with compensation costs incurred related to option grants accounted for under SFAS 123(R).
+This increase was partially offset by a decrease in contract service expenses, primarily due to a decrease in ansamitocin P3 development expense incurred during the three months ended December 31, 2005, as compared to the same period in the prior year.